tonton-pixel/tutti-quanti-shelf/README.md

 **Tutti Quanti Shelf** is a collection of miscellaneous developer-oriented utilities wrapped into one single app, built with [Electron](https://electronjs.org).

-This app works on Mac OS X, Linux and Windows operating systems.
+This app works on macOS, Linux and Windows operating systems.

 ## Utilities